ChrSchu90/CryptomatorVaultSync/README.md

 ## 💥 Error handling and restarts

-The container exits on configuration errors, mount errors, rsync errors, and rclone errors.
+The container exits on configuration errors, mount errors, rsync errors, and upstream errors, unless configured otherwise.

 This is intentional: failed sync cycles should be visible to the container runtime, schedulers, or monitoring tools.